MarkR1966/BookReview2/README.md

 * No searching functionality
 * limited functionality
 #### Future Improvements
-* Adding review scores and read status for each use
+* Adding review scores and read status for each user
 * displaying average review score against Book title based on all users scores